Knightriders: Production

-A labor of love, the film was initially conceived as a proper period piece which would portray the Middle Ages in a more realistic fashion. it was rethought after Romero's experience working on racing documentaries.
+A labor of love, the film was initially conceived as a proper period piece which would portray the Middle Ages in a more realistic fashion.
+It was rethought after Romero's experience working on racing documentaries.

 Romero has claimed the medieval hobbyist organization, the Society for Creative Anachronism, to be one inspiration for the film.
 It was the first of three films financed and released through United Film Distribution.

 A shorter cut of the film (running 102 minutes) was released in Europe.
 In the movie's credits, the writer Stephen King is referred to as "Hoagie man," as he makes a few sarcastic comments during the troupe's first performance while munching on a large sandwich.

 Critical reception

 Christopher John reviewed Knightriders in Ares Magazine #9 and commented that "[with] the exceptional soundtrack, excellent photography, sharp writing, directing and editing, let alone the performances of a well trained cast, it is worth the time and effort to see Knightriders.
 It is the best movie of 1981 so far."

 Tony Williams, in his book The Cinema of George A. Romero, said "Knightriders is a highly personal and sincere film revealing Romero's Utopian ideals in a cinematically allegorical manner.
-Although flawed by its long running time and some over-emphatic dialogue scenes, it is nonetheless one of the directors's major achievements which deserves better recognition.
+Although flawed by its long running time and some over-emphatic dialogue scenes, it is nonetheless one of the director's major achievements which deserves better recognition."

+C. J. Henderson reviewed Knightriders for Pegasus magazine and stated that "In the case of Knightriders, Romero made a deeply sensitive, mostly non-violent study of a special band of people, retelling the Arthurian legend in a modern setting.
+His story was touching and dramatic, possibly one of the top three pictures of the year and, assuredly, his own personal best work."

-On review aggregator Rotten Tomatoes, Knightriders holds an approval rating of 77%, based on 13 reviews, and an average rating of 6.16/10.
+On review aggregator Rotten Tomatoes, Knightriders holds an approval rating of 80%, based on 15 reviews, and an average rating of 6.2/10.